Echtzeitsysteme/iflye/README.md

 Example:
 `$ java -jar iflye.jar --algorithm taf --objective total-taf-comm --snetfile resources/two-tier-12-pods/snet.json --vnetfile resources/two-tier-12-pods/vnets.json --csvpath metrics.csv`

-For larger simulations, you may want to increase the java heap space.
+For larger simulations, you may want to increase the Java heap space.
 Example with 32 GiB:
 `$ java -Xmx32g -jar iflye.jar $parameters`

-In the subfolder [scripts/](scripts/) are some basic bash scripts to run parameter sweeps as well as CLI argument parsing into the scenario.
+In the subfolder [scripts/](scripts/) are some basic Bash scripts to run parameter sweeps as well as CLI argument parsing into the scenario.

 ### Scenario loader

-As this project is the small sibling of the [iDyVE project](https://tubiblio.ulb.tu-darmstadt.de/124918/), one may want to run the same scenarios in both frameworks, e.g., to compare the performance.
+As this project is the small sibling of the [iDyVE project](https://tubiblio.ulb.tu-darmstadt.de/124918/), you may want to run the same scenarios in both frameworks, e.g., to compare the performance.
 For this purpose, **iflye** has a built in model converter which can read virtual and substrate networks from JSON export files (e.g., from iDyVE).

 The chosen JSON format is loosly coupled with the used metamodel.